apache/spark/README.md

 ## Configuration

-Spark can be configured through two files: `conf/java-opts` and `conf/spark-env.sh`.

-In `java-opts`, you can add flags to be passed to the JVM when running Spark.

-In `spark-env.sh`, you can set any environment variables you wish to be available when running Spark programs, such as `PATH`, `SCALA_HOME`, etc. There are also several Spark-specific variables you can set:

-- `SPARK_CLASSPATH`: Extra entries to be added to the classpath, separated by ":".

-- `SPARK_MEM`: Memory for Spark to use, in the format used by java's `-Xmx` option (for example, `-Xmx200m` means 200 MB, `-Xmx1g` means 1 GB, etc).

-- `SPARK_LIBRARY_PATH`: Extra entries to add to `java.library.path` for locating shared libraries.

-- `SPARK_JAVA_OPTS`: Extra options to pass to JVM.
+Please refer to the "Configuration" guide in the online documentation for a full overview on how to configure Spark.
+At the minimum, you will need to create a `conf/spark-env.sh` script (copy `conf/spark-env.sh.template`) and set the following two variables:

+- `SCALA_HOME`: Location where Scala is installed.

-- `MESOS_NATIVE_LIBRARY`: Your Mesos library, if you want to run on a Mesos cluster.
+- `MESOS_NATIVE_LIBRARY`: Your Mesos library (only needed if you want to run on Mesos).
 For example, this might be `/usr/local/lib/libmesos.so` on Linux.

-Note that `spark-env.sh` must be a shell script (it must be executable and start with a `#!` header to specify the shell to use).
+## Contributing to Spark

+Contributions via GitHub pull requests are gladly accepted from their original author.
+Along with any pull requests, please state that the contribution is your original work and that you license the work to the project under the project's open source license.
+Whether or not you state this explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.